US Club Soccer: Cup-based programs

 Cup-based programming includes state championship events and US Club Soccer's second national championship, the National Cup, which is open to all members and encompasses a series of regional and state competitions.

 id2 Program

 Established in 2004, the id2 National Identification and Development Program gives all players (regardless of affiliation) a chance to be identified, developed and scouted for inclusion in the U.S. national team programs.
 A national scouting and recommendation program is used to form a pool from which top players are invited to attend an id2 Training Camp.
 In addition to on-field sessions, the camps feature guest speakers, lectures/classroom sessions and other offerings.
-The four tours have taken teams to the Netherlands and Germany (2010), England and Scotland (2011) and Spain (2012 and 2013).

 Both the id2 Program and Player Development Programs are Olympic Development Programs as approved by the United States Olympic Committee and U.S. Soccer Federation.

 Player Development Programs (PDPs)

 Another part of the id2 Program, PDPs are regional identification and development events centered on the National Premier Leagues.
 Players (both in the NPL and with nearby clubs) receive invitations based on performance and recommendations, and once at a PDP event, they receive coaching and can play in front of U.S. Soccer scouts.